|

 ballads weren’t the only thing I was writing.

-16], that really took bass out of the equation.
-He and I clicked
+out of the equation.
+He and I clicked immediately and started writing

-immediately and started writing together, but the sound of pop music had
+together, but the sound of pop music had changed.
+David was not only the

-changed.
-David was not only the best keyboard player I’d ever heard in
+best keyboard player I’d ever heard in my life, he was the best drum

-my life, he was the best drum programmer and the best synth bass player.
+programmer and the best synth bass player.
+I would go to pick up my bass

+and then hear him play a killer Moog groove and I’d literally put the

+bass away in its case.
+It just didn’t fit the music at that point.
 I

-would go to pick up my bass and then hear him play a killer Moog groove

-and I’d literally put the bass away in its case.
-It just didn’t fit

-the music at that point.
-I also began to feel that during my time with the
+also began to feel that during my time with the band, because I hadn’t

-band, because I hadn’t been able to fully focus on either singing or
+been able to fully focus on either singing or bass playing, both had

-bass playing, both had suffered.
-So, when I went solo soon after, I
+suffered.
+So, when I went solo soon after, I decided to concentrate

-decided to concentrate entirely on singing and being a frontman.
+entirely on singing and being a frontman.

-talk about other bassists; you went on to use many top players on your
+bassists; you went on to use many top players on your

 albums.